WoltjenLab/MHcut/README.md

 PAM cuts are enumerated in both strands.
 For each valid cut, the protospacer sequence is retrieved.

-Protospacers are blasted to the genome and the top 5 positions are parsed. *mm0* represents the number of position with full alignment and no mismatch.
-If *mm0* is equal to one, i.e. a unique match in the genome, the PAM cut is kept.
+Protospacers are checked against the genome to count the number of exact matches: *mm0* represents the number of position with full alignment and no mismatch.
+If *mm0* is equal to one, i.e. a unique match in the genome, the PAM is considered *unique*.

 For each protospacer/cut, we also list other MHs that flank the cut and could be used preferentially instead of the one desired.
 Only exact MHs of at least 3 bp are considered and if at least as close from each other as the target MH.
 Among other, the output contains information about the best nested MH (shortened to *nmh*) defined as the nested MH with the highest pattern score ([Bae et al 2014](http://www.nature.com.proxy3.library.mcgill.ca/articles/nmeth.3015)).

-**Something about inDelphi.**

-**Explain that variant-level estimate of nested MH and indelphi are based on unique PAM.**
+Each protospacer/cut is also tested with [inDelphi](https://indelphi.giffordlab.mit.edu/) to provide predictions of the frequency of the desired deletion.

 ## Install